Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 Alternatively, you can take a feat.

 ### Eternal King on an Eternal Throne
 At 24th level, Once per session, when you die, *an older, more regal version of yourself steps from the mists of time to take your place.
 This version of you from a possible future,* is a separate creature that appears within 5ft of you.
 It possesses all your statistics, features and copies of your magic items.
+Your future self just happens to have expended the same short and longrest resources as you do, for this day.
 If any of your magic items are removed from your corpse, the future version of that item will fade away.

 Your future self can cast Revivify once, requiring no spellslots or components.
 If your younger self is revived, your future self fades away.
 If for any reason you cannot be revived, you can continue to play as your future self, or retire them.

 ### Dominion over the Mind
-At 25th level, when a creature you can see fails an Intelligence, Wisdom or Charisma saving throw *you can weave fey magic into their misery.* Choose 1  effect to tack onto whatever save they failed:
+At 25th level, when a creature you can see fails an Intelligence, Wisdom or Charisma saving throw you can use your reaction to *weave fey magic into their misery.* Choose 1 of following effects:
-1. You break the creature's concentration.
-1. The creature is charmed by another creature of your choice until the end of it's next turn.
-1. The creature is frightened of another creature of your choice until the end of it's next turn.
+1. The creature that failed a save is blinded until the end or their next turn.
+1. The creature succeeds on the save instead, and the attacker that prompted the save becomes targeted by their own effect.

-You choose each option only once, and must take a short or long rest before you can re-use an option you've used since your last rest.
+You can use each option only once, and must take a long rest before you can re-use an option you've used since your last rest.
 ____

 ## Parable